-Photoshop is often considered a standard in the graphics industry.
+Graphic designers often consider Photoshop as a standard in the industry.
 Is it because it is better?
-I am sure that Adobe users will say yes, but often, whoever will argue their program is better, tends to be very familiar and comfortable with the one they use and will always find the second one less intuitive and less convenient to use.
+I am sure that Adobe users will say yes.
+Often, whoever will argue their program is better, tends to be very familiar and comfortable with the one they use and will always find the second one less intuitive and less convenient to use.
 That is normal.
-If someone works with a particular graphics program for their daily work, it is expected that they will keep using it for hobbies or other graphic projects, because of their familiarity with it.
+If someone works with a particular graphics program for their daily work, they will keep using it outside work, because of their familiarity with it.

-But did you know that although some users think that PaintShop Pro is not as “powerful” as their counterparts from Adobe, some of its tools and features might be enough for you to add this program to your arsenal, even if you are still using Photoshop or Photoshop Element.
+Although some users think that PaintShop Pro is not as “powerful” as their counterpart from Adobe, you might be surprised.
+Some tools and features might convince you to add this program to your arsenal, even if you are still using Photoshop or Photoshop Element.
 Let’s look at five of them.

 Picture tubes are often confused with “tubes” created from “tubers” which are simply .png images.
 Picture tubes are a totally different set of tools.
-They are, in a way, like a series of colored stickers that can be placed randomly or sequentially or directionally.
-They can be used individually, with one click of the mouse at the time, or in a series along a path like a brush would.
+They are, in a way, like a series of colored images that can be placed randomly, sequentially, or directionally.
+They can be used individually, with one click of the mouse at a time, or in a series along a path like a brush would.

-Although Photoshop can create and edit vectors, Photoshop Elements, which would be closer in price to Paintshop Pro, has only been able to do so in recent versions.
-In fact, using PaintShop Pro will allow you to use preset shapes, create your own and edit them.
-You can draw vector paths which can then be used for text on path, and even add Picture tubes along a path too, using a script called Vector Tube by Gary Barton.
+Photoshop can create and edit vectors.
+Photoshop Elements has only been able to do so in recent versions.
+PaintShop Pro, on the other hand, will allow you to use preset shapes, create your own and edit them.
+You can draw vector paths to use for text on path and even add Picture tubes along a path too, using a script called Vector Tube by Gary Barton.

 Are you new to PaintShop Pro?
 Do you have questions about where to find a certain tool or command or how to achieve a particular effect?
 Just post your question in the comments below.